estibenjack/olist-ecommerce-data-project/README.md

 ## 🎭 Business Scenario

-It is late 2018, and I am working as a Data Analyst for Olist, a Brazilian e-commerce marketplace.
+It's late 2018, and I'm working as a Data Analyst for Olist, a Brazilian e-commerce marketplace.
 The executive leadership team has requested a clear picture of how the business has performed over the previous two years, with a particular focus on revenue growth, regional performance and customer satisfaction.

-The executive team wanted answers to several key business questions:
+To support this, I needed to answer several key business questions.

 **The main question:**
 - How can Olist improve sustainable growth while maintaining customer satisfaction across regions and product categories?

 **Supporting questions:**
-- Is revenue growth driven by increasing order volume or higher-value purchases?
+- Is revenue growth being driven by increasing order volume or higher-value purchases?
-- How do delivery performance and regional operations impact customer satisfaction?
+- How does delivery performance impact customer satisfaction?
 - Which customer segments and regions generate the highest long-term value?
-- Which product categories and sellers create operational or customer satisfaction risks?
+- Which product categories or sellers create operational or customer satisfaction risks?

 The challenge was that the data was fragmented across 9 CSV files and contained inconsistencies, missing values and Portuguese product category names.